muellermartin/glodroid_manifest/README.md

 ### Step 1
 Using any available iso-to-usb utility prepare recovery SDCARD.
 In case you want to flash Android on sdcard, use *deploy-sd.img*
-In case you want to flash Android on eMMC, use *deploy-sd-for.emmc.img*
+In case you want to flash Android on eMMC, use *deploy-sd-for-emmc.img*

 ### Step 2
 Insert recovery sdcard into the target board.